Barcoding Invariants and Their Comparison: Applications

-Next, we illustrate the use of the map in Equation (\ref{eq:flipping_map}) to generate a pair of representations that can be distinguished by one invariant, $f$, but not by another, $g$, starting from a pair that is distinguished by $g$ but not by $f$. \begin{example} Consider $N$ and $L$ in the previous example.
-For $x:= [N]-[L] \in \ksp(\fprepk P)$, by Equation (\ref{eq:dgm_coincidence}), we have
+Next, we illustrate the use of the transfer isomorphism to generate a pair of representations that can be distinguished by one invariant, $f$, but not by another, $g$, starting from a pair that is distinguished by $g$ but not by $f$. \begin{example} Consider $N$ and $L$ in the previous example.
+Let $x:= [N]-[L] \in \ksp(\fprepk P)$.
+By Equations~(\ref{eq:dgm_coincidence})~and~(\ref{eq:dimhom_noncoincidence}), and the fact that $\dimhom^\Int \sim \chi^\Int$, we have

 As we showed in the proof of Theorem~\ref{theorem:isokernel}, for $y := x - \res(x)$, we have